Second Regular Session 117th General Assembly (2012)

 provision adopted), the text of the new provision will appear in this style type

 .
 Also, the

 will appear in that style type in the introductory clause of each SECTION that adds

 a new provision to the Indiana Code or the Indiana Constitution.

 Conflict reconciliation: Text in a statute in this style type

 between statutes enacted by the 2011 Regular Session of the General Assembly.

-AN ACT to amend the Indiana Code concerning civil procedure.
+AN ACT to amend the Indiana Code concerning state offices and administration.